FilipeRamalho/filiperamalho.de/README.md

 Build a prod-build with:

-`yarn build`
+`corepack yarn build`

 Enter development mode with:

-`yarn start`

-The build is under /dist.
-Copy the contents of the folder to deploy.
+`corepack yarn dev`

 **Docker**

-There is an accompanying Dockerfile, with which you can build a docker image to run the webpage.
+An accompanying Dockerfile is provided, which you can use to build a Docker image to run the webpage.

-This repo includes a GitHub workflow, which automatically creates a Docker image on each release.
+This repository includes a GitHub workflow that automatically creates a Docker image with each release.